 a.
-The executive committee (or other body that, under its bylaws, manages the affairs of the local PTA/PTSA) shall adopt a resolution recommending that the local PTA/PTSA be dissolved and directing that the question of such dissolution be submitted to a vote at a special meeting of members having voting rights.
-Written or printed notice stating the purpose of such meeting is to consider the advisability of dissolving the local PTA/PTSA shall be given to each member entitled to vote at such meeting at least thirty (30) days prior to the date of such meeting.
+The executive board shall adopt a written resolution recommending that the local PTA/PTSA be dissolved and directing that the question of such dissolution be submitted to a vote at a special meeting of the general membership having voting rights at the time of the meeting;

+1. Only those funds approved by the general membership in the current budget year may be spent.
+All other funds shall be frozen until the question of dissolution is decided;

+2. Written notice of the adoption of such resolution accompanied by a copy of the notice of the special meeting of members shall be given to the president of Virginia PTA at least thirty (30) days before the date fixed for such special meeting of the members;

+3. A complete membership list including contact information shall be provided to the state office at least thirty (30) days before the date fixed for such special meeting of the members;

+b.
+Written notice stating the purpose of such meeting to consider the dissolving the local PTA/PTSA shall be given to each member at least thirty (30) days prior to the date of such meeting.
 Such meeting shall be held only during the academic year of the school involved.

-b.
-Written notice of the adoption of such resolution accompanied by a copy of the notice of the special meeting of members shall be given to the President of the Virginia PTA/PTSA at least twenty (20) days before the date fixed for such special meeting of the members.
-The President of the Virginia PTA/PTSA, or his/her designated representative, shall be permitted to attend the meeting and shall be accorded the courtesy of being allowed to speak for at least fifteen (15) minutes if he/she so desires, prior to the vote on dissolution.

 c.
-Only those persons who were members in good standing of the local PTA/PTSA on the date of adoption of the resolution and who continue to be members in good standing on the date of the special meeting shall be entitled to vote on dissolution.
+A dissolution quorum must be met for the general membership of the local PTA/PTSA to consider the resolution to dissolve.
+The dissolution quorum includes the required quorum for general membership meetings per local unit bylaws plus a majority of the executive board members.

 d.
+Prior to the vote on dissolution, the president of Virginia PTA, or his/her designated representative, shall be permitted to attend the meeting and shall be allowed to speak for a minimum of sixty (60) minutes followed by a maximum of sixty (60) minutes question and answer session.

+e.
+Voting shall be by ballot.

-Approval of dissolution of the local PTA/PTSA shall require the affirmative vote of at least two-thirds of the members present and entitled to vote at the special meeting, a quorum being present.
+f.
+Only those persons who are members of the local PTA/PTSA on the date of adoption of the resolution and who continue to be members on the date of the special meeting shall be entitled to vote on dissolution.

-Section 19.
-One president shall preside over local PTA/PTSA associations as prescribed in its bylaws.
+g.
+Upon adoption to dissolve, the unit’s charter will be withdrawn by Virginia PTA in accordance with state bylaws.

 Section 20.
-One treasurer shall be responsible for all PTA/PTSA funds and finances.
+One (1) president shall preside over local PTA/PTSA associations as prescribed in its bylaws.

 Section 21.
+One (1) treasurer shall be responsible for all PTA/PTSA funds and finances.

+Section 22.
+A local unit is required to file a 990 or 990EZ per IRS regulations.
+A copy of the report filed shall also be forwarded to the state office within fifteen (15) days of filing.

+Section 23.
 The local PTA/PTSA fiscal year shall begin and end as designated in the bylaws with the ending date the last day of a calendar month.

 #ARTICLE VI: AUDITING PROCEDURES

 Section 1.
 An auditing committee or a professional auditor shall be selected by the executive board prior to the end of the fiscal year.
-An auditing committee shall consist of no fewer than three members and no one with signature authority shall sit on the auditing committee.
+An auditing committee shall consist of no fewer than three (3) members and no one with signature authority shall sit on the auditing committee.